How Sales Processes Drive Better Results

 • Agree – Establish an understanding of and commitment to ‘next steps’ for both sides, and continue the cycle until the buyer’s journey is completed.

 Think of the deal pipeline phase as an opportunity to engage and collaborate with prospects who are ready to explore the value of your solution for their business.
 Advance these prospects toward becoming customers.
-Reach an agreement that is beneficial to everyone, helping achieve business goals.
+Reach an agreement that is mutually beneficial, helping to achieve business goals.

 Improve Personas And Market Fit

-The sales process will generate valuable data about market needs.
+The sales process will generate valuable data about market needs and preferences.

 • How do your prospects make buying decisions?